FTSE 100 falls as China devaluation hits Burberry, mining stocks

 * Companies with exposure to China bear brunt of weak yuan

-* Prudential gains 4.7 pct as operating profit beats forecasts (Updates with closing prices)
+* Prudential gains 3.7 pct as operating profit beats forecasts (Updates prices, adds detail)

 By Liisa Tuhkanen and Alistair Smout